Overview

 Discussion Guide

-This guide presents background information on primary elections and ranked choice voting in comparison to traditional voting.
-The guide features maps and graphics related to ranked choice voting.
-It also includes discussion questions.
+- Background information on primary elections and ranked choice voting in comparison to traditional voting.

 The Majority Rules Discussion Guide was prepared by Dan Butler, Professor of Political Science, Washington University in St. Louis.